Russ Altman, MD, PhD, CERSI Co-Director

 Michael Quinn, PhD, Management Adviser

 Parnian Zia-Amirhosseini received her PhD in Pharmaceutical Chemistry from the University of California, San Francisco working in Leslie Benet's laboratory.
-She is currently an Executive Director in Regulatory Affairs at Sarepta Therapeutics.
+She is currently an independent consultant in Regulatory Affairs.
 She has over 20 years of experience working with small molecules and biologics in various stages of drug development and multiple therapeutic areas.